ggbot-org/ggbot/docs/nextjs-page-handler.md

 # NextJS Page handler

-For a page that requires authentication and use no server side prop, use the following template
+Page that requires authentication and use no *server-side prop*.

 ```ts
 import type { GetServerSideProps, NextPage } from "next";